dlekshmi/dlekshmi.github.io/_posts/2020-08-24-Resources.md

 1. A [thread](https://threadreaderapp.com/thread/1270411142792388608.html) from Dr. Maarten on useful resources for stats/ methods in medical research.
 2. A [reference collection](https://discourse.datamethods.org/t/reference-collection-to-push-back-against-common-statistical-myths/1787) with articles that highlight common statistical misconceptions.

-### ODEs and dynamics
-1. Steven Strogaz's books, I still go back to them when I need a bit of motivation.

 ### Epidemiology
 1. _Coming soon_